paktan3786/mumsi/README.md

-**I do not maintain this project and [mumlib](https://github.com/slomkowski/mumlib) any longer, but some new features and bugfixes have been implemented in the [forks](https://github.com/slomkowski/mumsi/network).
+**The orginal code developer does not maintain this project and [mumlib](https://github.com/slomkowski/mumlib) any longer, but some new features and bugfixes have been implemented in the [forks](https://github.com/slomkowski/mumsi/network).
 Check them out!**

 # *mumsi* - SIP to Mumble gateway